 Running Between Hurdles

 Three strides are used to cover the ground between the hurdles.
 To achieve this, the athlete has to modify his sprinting technique to make it fit the gap.
 A fast leg cadence and a shorter stride length are needed.
 The athlete may have to use a lower knee lift than in normal sprinting with an emphasis on leg speed.
-The correct range of movement and speed can be achieved by training over hurdles that are slightly closer together than normal.

 Key Hurdling Points